konstructio/kubefirst-docs/docs/kubefirst/civo/github/repositories.md

 ## Making Terraform Changes

-To make infrastructure and configuration changes with Terraform, simply open a pull request against any of the terraform directory folders in the `gitops` repository.
+To make infrastructure and configuration changes with Terraform, simply open a pull request against any of the Terraform directory folders in the `gitops` repository.
 Your pull request will automatically provide plans, state locks, and applies, and even comment in the merge request itself.
 You'll have a simple, peer reviewable, auditable changelog of all infrastructure and configuration changes.

 ![Atlantis GitHub](../../../img/kubefirst/local/atlantis.png)